Skip to main content

 The right OSINT solutions can help security professionals identify potential threats in near-real time by monitoring social media, online forums, and news outlets for indications of planned attacks or disruptive behavior targeting specific events or venues.

 Take mass shooters as an example.
 We know that these criminals tend to announce their intentions online.[8]
-Before murdering 10 Black people at a Tops Friendly supermarket in Buffalo, N.Y, the white supremacist shooter announced his plans in his Discord journal.[9]
+Before murdering 10 Black people at a Tops Friendly supermarket in Buffalo, N.Y, the white supremacist shooter announced his plans in an online journal.[9]
 Before killing 23 people at a Texas Walmart in 2019, the murderer declared his intentions in a manifesto posted to social media.[10]
 Mass shooters even interact with social media during commission of their crimes.
 In 2019, a gunman in Christchurch, New Zealand, murdered 50 people as they prayed in their mosques.
-He wore a head-mounted camera to live-stream the shootings to Facebook, pausing at times to narrate the horrors.[11]
+He wore a head-mounted camera to live-stream the shootings, pausing at times to narrate the horrors.[11]

 These posts are blunt, unmistakable in their intent.
 OSINT solutions can detect them.
 But social media monitoring can also help venue security personnel find more subtle indications of the potential for violence.
 Online, a forger may advertise fake credentials for sale, such as those that give legitimate staff backstage access.
 Certainly, those interested in buying these credentials may be over-zealous fans intent on meeting their musical idols.
 They may also be criminals who’d like the notoriety of murdering an entertainer, or terrorists seeking the ability to place bombs near building supports for maximum carnage.